International Department Staff

 Ms Fenton is responsible for the development and execution of the international marketing strategy and plan to meet the internationalisation objectives of Auckland Grammar School.

-She oversees daily operations and is responsible for the general management of the International Department, including ensuring best practice and compliance to the Education (Pastoral Care of International Students) Code of Practice.
+She oversees daily operations and manages the International Department, including ensuring best practice and compliance to the Education (Pastoral Care of International Students) Code of Practice.

-Ms Fenton has been elected to the 2020 Governance Committee of ISANA NZ - https://www.isana.nz/ and is a member of the ATEED - Auckland Futures Group of Study Auckland - https://www.aucklandnz.com/study-work-and-live.
+Ms Fenton is the founder of the Auckland Schools Marketing Group, Schools Symposium, and is a member of the ATEED – Auckland Futures Group of Study.